This Week in Health News: 11 Stories You Need to See

-A roundup of the week's most newsworthy health industry press releases from PR Newswire, including a mental health startup focused on culturally-responsive care.
+A roundup of the week's most newsworthy health industry press releases from PR Newswire, including the best children's hospitals in the U.S.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.